cdsittampalam/documentation/docs/Security & Cryptography.md

 4. The keys are stored in an AWS database.

-5. The AES key is encrypted for the client and server nodes in all the data centers.
+5. The AES key is encrypted for the client and server nodes in all the data centres.

 6. The AES key is decrypted for all the client and server nodes.